Footage - Suella Braverman refuses to apologise to Holocaust survivor over immigration rhetoric

-WATCH: Suella Braverman refusing to apologise Holocaust survivor over ‘invasion’ rhetoric to describe immigration
+WATCH: Suella Braverman refusing to apologise to Holocaust survivor over ‘invasion’ rhetoric to describe immigration

 SUELLA Braverman has refused to apologise to a Holocaust survivor who said her description of migrants as an ‘invasion’ was akin to language the Nazis used to justify murdering her family.

-The Fareham MP was confronted Joan Salter, 83, during a constituency meeting yesterday evening.
-Ms Salter, who was made an MBE for her work on Holocaust education, likened Ms Braverman’s rhetoric on migrants crossing the English Channel to that used by the Nazis during the Second World War.
+The Fareham MP was confronted by Joan Salter, 83, during a constituency meeting yesterday evening.
+Ms Salter – made an MBE for Holocaust education work – likened Ms Braverman’s rhetoric on migrants crossing the English Channel to that used by the Nazis during the Second World War.

 NOW READ: Suella Braverman's team vows it is 'not betraying' Windrush generation over u-turn reports